 Once you have vacated your premises the opportunity to carry out the works yourself will be lost.
 If there are repairs outstanding, it is likely that the landlord’s building surveyor will now update their Schedule of Dilapidations with a quantified demand for what it considers the costs of carrying out the works will be, together with any additional losses the landlord claims to have suffered as a result (e.g. loss of rent or diminution in the value of the property).

-Summary: Our Top 3 Tips for dealing with Dilapidations:
+Summary: Our Top 3 Tips for Dealing with Dilapidations:

 1.